awesomemotive/missed-scheduled-posts-publisher/readme.txt

 Tags:              Scheduled posts, Missed schedule, Cron
 Contributors:      WPbeginner, smub, jaredatch, peterwilsoncc, tommcfarlin

-Are your scheduled posts not publishing?
-This plugin fixes the missed schedule error and triggers your scheduled posts to publish without impacting performance.
+Are your scheduled posts missing their publication times?
+Missed Scheduled Posts Publisher effectively resolves the 'missed scheduled post' error, ensuring that your content is reliably published on time, all while maintaining top-notch website performance.

 == Description ==

-= WordPress Missed Scheduled Posts Publisher by WPBeginner =
+= WordPress Missed Scheduled Post Publisher by WPBeginner =

-Are you seeing a "missed schedule" error on your scheduled posts?
+Do you encounter the "missed scheduled post" error with your scheduled content?

-This plugin does one thing and does it well: it fixes the missed schedule error and triggers your scheduled posts to publish on time.
-We've developed this post scheduler plugin with performance in mind, so it won't affect the speed or performance of your website.
+Our plugin specializes in resolving the "missed scheduled post" issue with precision.
+It ensures that your scheduled posts consistently meet their publication deadlines.
+This post scheduler plugin has been meticulously crafted for optimal performance, guaranteeing zero impact on your website's speed and responsiveness.

-= What Causes the Missed Schedule Error? =
+= What Causes the Missed Scheduled Post Error? =

-Having trouble with WordPress scheduled posts not publishing?
+Not seeing WordPress scheduled posts show up on time?

-That's because scheduled posts are triggered to publish by something called "WordPress cron jobs".
-Cron is a technical term for commands that run on a scheduled time, like your scheduled posts in WordPress.
+WordPress relies on something called "WordPress cron jobs" to make these posts go live as scheduled.
+Think of "cron" as a fancy way of saying "commands that follow a schedule," just like your WordPress scheduled posts.

-Technically, a real cron job will run at the server level.
-But because WordPress doesn't have access to that level, it runs a simulated cron.
+In the technical world, a real "cron job" operates at the server level.
+But since WordPress can't access that level directly, it does the next best thing by running a "simulated cron."

-These simulated cron jobs, like scheduled posts, are supposed to be triggered whenever a person or bot visits your site.
-But because it's not a real cron job, sometimes it causes a missed schedule error.
+These simulated cron jobs, including the one for your scheduled posts, are supposed to kick in whenever someone (or even a bot) visits your site.
+But because it's not the real deal, there are times when it slips up and leads to a "missed schedule" hiccup.

-= How to Fix the Missed Schedule Error in WordPress =
+= How Do I Fix the Missed Posts Schedule Error in WordPress =

-Every fifteen minutes this post scheduler plugin checks for posts that have the missed schedule error, and will automatically publish them for you.
+Scheduled Post Check: Our post scheduler plugin diligently examines your posts every fifteen minutes to detect any missed schedule errors.
+If it finds one, it takes the initiative to automatically publish the missed post for you.

-Multiple techniques for checking your site's missed posts are used to make sure a scheduled post is not missed.
+Comprehensive Checks: We employ a range of techniques to ensure that no scheduled post slips through the cracks, guaranteeing a seamless posting experience for you.

 = Credits =